 Based on the acclaimed "Brain-Compatible" and Concept-Based dance curriculum originated by Anne Green Gilbert.

 Warm-ups include rhyming dance exercises, ballet-oriented stretches and listening activities using varied movements.
 Dancers will explore weekly concepts individually through a creative problem-solving approach, sometimes with props to aid the exploration.
 Children learn to copy each other’s shapes and mirror moving shapes.
-Dancers will work on skills such as leap, gallop, hop, skip, run, slide, twist, bend, stretch, swing, turn and more as well as try skills already mastered in new ways (exploring levels, directions, speed, etc).
+They will work on skills such as leap, gallop, hop, skip, run, slide, twist, bend, stretch, swing, turn and more as well as try skills already mastered in new ways (exploring levels, directions, speed, etc).
 Students will begin to learn short movement combinations and incorporate this learning into simple folk dances.
-A variety of music is used to enhance creative expression and improvisation in choreography.
+A variety of music is used to enhance creative expression and improvisation.
+Storytelling, music studies, visual art and language arts are incorporated as well.

 Classical ballet emphasizes strength, flexibility, alignment and musicality.
 Barre work begins at this level; dancers should enjoy the focus and attention that this portion of class time work requires.
 After having the previous experience of the brain-compatible curriculum in Creative Dance, students can more easily integrate the language of ballet with their own movement vocabulary.
-Warm-ups include folk dances to encourage sequencing and learning choreography as well as improvisational whole body movement followed by stretches and strengthening floor work for greater foot and ankle articulation and stronger abdominal and back muscles to prepare for barre and center.
+Folk dances encourage sequencing and learning choreography as well as improvisational whole body movement followed by stretches and strengthening for foot and ankle articulation and stronger abdominal and back muscles.
 The ballet vocabulary is introduced gradually to allow students to master the technical aspects of the fundamentals of the material.
-We will continue to revisit movement concepts from Creative Dance and layer them into our ballet technique.
+We will continue to explore concepts, incorporate music theory, ballet history and art exploration as well.

 Repertory, Variations and Enrichment: